jamiestephens/m_de/README.md

 ### Algorithms
 Very little was done for this project that was computationally intense.
-Percentage-based changes in foreign currency value were calculated for a map shown on the dashboard,
+Percentage-based changes in foreign currency value were calculated for a map shown on the dashboard, but outside of that calculation the data was presented as is.
+The majority of the code had to do with either importing data via Selenium or formatting and updating the Dash dashboard.

 ### Tools
 * SQLAlchemy: data storage and retrieval